-The initial response from the Prudential Regulation Authority (PRA) in March 2020 resulted in the suspension by banks and some insurers in the payment of their dividends in 2020.
-The PRA has subsequently reviewed their guidance in December 2020 and again in July 2021 and concluded that Boards could revert back to making distribution decisions based on the standard constraints of the regulatory framework.
 The Actuarial and Risk Management teams continue to work closely with the Board to ensure the appropriate financial analysis is completed prior to the payment of dividends.
 Throughout the period, ILUK has continued to be able to make, and has made dividend payments.